developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 > Credit: https://www.terraform.io

 # What is Terraform Cloud ?
 Terraform Cloud is an application that helps teams use Terraform together.
-It manages Terraform runs in a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
+It manages Terraform runsin a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.

 > Credit: https://www.terraform.io/docs/cloud/index.html#about-terraform-cloud-and-terraform-enterprise